 Any assignments turned in on time are eligible for redo for a POSSIBLE grade increase.
-Any work receiving a grade of 90 points or above, CANNOT be redone.
+Assignments receiving 90 points or above CANNOT be redone.

 Grade increases are not guaranteed; the point of submitting a redo is to produce an improvement upon your previous work.

-Any redone work will not receive a grade higher than 90 points.
+Any redone work will not receive more that 90 points as it's highest grade.